brunoebernardi/ec2-tf/EC2 Windows/README.md

 terraform init ; terraform apply

-#### E. After VM Creation, get the public IP from output file and access using:
+#### E. After VM Creation, get the public IP from the output file and access using:

 1. Go to AWS Console -> EC2 -> Windows instance -> Connect -> RDP Client -> Get password
 2. Copy the data from your private key generated and get the Administrator Password
 3. Download the RDP File or copy the Public IP to access
-4. Get a RDP client depend on your OS to access the Windows VM
+4. Get an RDP client, depending on your OS, to access the Windows VM

-#### F. To Destroy the environment:
+#### F. To Destroy the Environment:

 terraform destroy -auto-approve